 As a parish community, we plan to celebrate this special time by honoring St. Joseph throughout the upcoming year.
 There will be a parish-wide book study, opportunity for personal consecration, and occasions for special prayer and spiritual enrichment.
 Please follow us on YouTube and social media for additional information and resources.

-Beginning June 7th, we are inviting the parish community to consecrate themselves to St. Joseph using the book “Consecration to St. Joseph: The Wonders of Our Spiritual Father” by Fr.
+We are inviting the parish community to consecrate themselves to St. Joseph using the book “Consecration to St. Joseph: The Wonders of Our Spiritual Father” by Fr.
 Donald Calloway, MIC.
 A limited number of copies will be available for free in the Parish Office.
 A parish-wide consecration will be held both in the summer and fall of 2021.
 The summer consecration is under way!
 We will culminate with a celebration on July 10th beginning with Reconciliation from 8:30 – 10 a.m., Mass at 10 a.m., and a feast following.
 Please join your parish family as we entrust ourselves to our spiritual father.
 Details for the fall consecration coming soon!

 - Pray.
 Please cover this initiative in your prayers!

 - Organize a small group.
 Create your own St. Joseph consecration group by inviting people you know or any small groups you are already part of.